 Until just a few weeks ago, the idea was basically forbidden to be taken seriously in polite society and would get you banished from F@¢3b00k, YouTube or Google.
-This changed suddenly when the Wall Street Journal published a story on the topic.
+This changed suddenly when the Wall Street Journal and Vanity Fair published articles on the topic.
 Mysteriously, this made the dam burst, and now media from all over the political spectrum are taking the story seriously.

 What evidence exists for the WIV being the source of SARS-2?
 Several pieces of circumstantial evidence and a few pieces of scientific evidence suggests a lab origin.

 - The first patients appeared in Wuhan China, the home of the Wuhan Institute of Virology (WIV).
 The lab conducts research into bat coronavirus, close cousins of the SARS-2 virus.
 The wet market often blamed for the outbreak is about 300 yards from the WIV.

 - Public records surveyed by Matthew Tye suggest that in late November, the lab posted a call for new employees for work on a dangerous new virus.
 Around the same time, a scientist at the lab, Huang Yan Ling, went missing.
 Her information was removed from the lab’s website.
 As of this writing, she had not yet publicly reappeared.
 Many suspect she is dead.

 Tye used to reside in China, is married to a Chinese woman, and posts under the name Laowhy86.
 He is very critical of the Chinese Communist Party for several reasons, but not of the Chinese people generally.